next-exp/sw-docs/docs/source/trude.rst

 The last step would be the integration of the dark and light bins in order to obtain the respective spectrum histograms.

-For each of the regions it sums all the ADCs in the intervals and adds an entry to the histogram.
+For each of the regions it sums all the :math:`ADCs` in the intervals and adds an entry to the histogram.
 It repeats this for each waveform of the same sensor.

 The end result will be a h5 file with ``/HIST/sipm_dark`` and ``/HIST/sipm_spe`` with a table per time bin and an entry per sensor.